Negotiation Idioms

 - to start working or doing the business at hand

-We decided to get down to business and try to finish our work quickly.
+We must get down to business and finish our work quickly.

 get the ball rolling